MicrosoftDocs/fabric-docs/docs/onelake/onelake-iceberg-tables.md

     If these regions are different, you'll need to use a different Fabric capacity in the same region as your Snowflake account.

-1. Right-click on the Files area of your lakehouse, select Properties, and copy the URL (the HTTPS path) of that folder.
+1. Open the menu for the Files area of your lakehouse, select Properties, and copy the URL (the HTTPS path) of that folder.

     :::image type="content" source="media\onelake-iceberg-table-shortcut\files-properties.png" alt-text="Screenshot showing Properties menu item.":::

 1. Identify your Fabric tenant ID.
-Click your user profile in the top-right corner of the Fabric UI, and hover over the info bubble next to your **Tenant Name**.
+Select your user profile in the top-right corner of the Fabric UI, and hover over the info bubble next to your **Tenant Name**.
 Copy the **Tenant ID**.

     :::image type="content" source="media\onelake-iceberg-table-shortcut\tenant-id.png" alt-text="Screenshot showing tenant ID.":::